Skip to content

 Setup worker node

 Depending on the usage the parameters may vary.
 But following is a node which is part of the longhorn storage and has an interface to the internet.
+The list defines mostly non default values.
+If nothing else specified take the defaults.

 • General: